alanmitchell/bmon/docs/source/multi-building-charts.rst

 .. image:: /_static/energy_dd.png

-As before with the ``Energy / ft2`` chart, each building that you want to include in the chart must have one sensor (it can be a :ref:`Calculated Field <calculated-fields>`) that measures the rate of energy use that you want to compare across buildings.
+As before with the ``Energy/ft2`` chart, each building that you want to include in the chart must have one sensor (it can be a :ref:`Calculated Field <calculated-fields>`) that measures the rate of energy use you want to compare across buildings.
 Also, the rate of energy use must be expressed in the same units for each building.
 Finally, there must be an outdoor temperature sensor available for each building in the chart.
-These "sensors" can be weather stations accessible across the Internet, as explained in :ref:`calculated-fields`.
+These "sensors" can be weather stations accessible over the Internet, as explained in :ref:`calculated-fields`.

 Here are the main inputs and the inputs for the first two buildings that